zhg-SZPT/RayLite/README.md

 # RayLite
-Lightweight Model for Contraband Detection in X-ray Images Based on Improved YOLOv11n
+A Plug-and-Play Lightweight Strategy for Contraband Detection in X-ray Images